iterative/dvc.org/static/docs/commands-reference/get.md

 <!-- A file of the same name is then created in the working directory? -->

-> Like `dvc init`, this is one of the few commands that doesn't require an
-> existing DVC project to run.
-It's a single-purpose command that can be used
+> This command doesn't require an existing DVC project to run in.
+It's a
-> out of the box after installing DVC.
+> single-purpose command that can be used out of the box after installing DVC.

 <!-- SSH Git URL supported or only HTTPS? -->